johnsamuelwrites/johnsamuelwrites.github.io/README.md

 * [Zenodo](https://doi.org/10.5281/zenodo.1133121)
 * [Release Notes](RELEASE.md)

+## Installation

+A [Docker Image](packaging/containers/Dockerfile) is available and the installation instructions can be found [here](packaging/containers/containers.md)

 ## Licence
 All code are released under GPLv3+ licence.
 The associated documentation and other content are released under [CC-BY-SA](http://creativecommons.org/licenses/by-sa/4.0/).